-A: Through our dealer manager, we are offering a maximum of \$1,000,000,000 in shares of our common stock in our primary offering on a "best efforts" basis at \$25.00 per share.
-We are also offering \$100,000,000 in shares of our common stock pursuant to our distribution reinvestment plan at \$23.75 per share to those stockholders who elect to participate in such plan as described in this prospectus.
+A: Through our dealer manager, we are offering a maximum of \$1,000,000,000 in shares of our common stock to the public, which we refer to as the "primary offering," on a "best efforts" basis at a price of \$27.82 per share, which is equal to the estimated value per share of our common stock of \$25.04 as of December 31, 2016, plus applicable selling commissions and dealer manager fees.
+We are also offering \$100,000,000 in shares of our common stock pursuant to our distribution reinvestment plan at \$25.04 per share, which is equal to the estimated value per share as of December 31, 2016, to those stockholders who elect to participate in such plan as described in this prospectus.
+See "Estimated Value Per Share of Our Common Stock" in Supplement No. 1 hereto.
 We reserve the right to reallocate the shares of common stock we are offering between the primary offering and the distribution reinvestment plan.